floriandejonckheere/utu-thesis/thesis/chapters/08-case-study.typ

   columns: (60%, 40%),
   gutter: 1em,
   [
-     @performance_statistics depicts the runtime of the analysis for each scenario.
+     @runtime_statistics depicts the runtime of the analysis for each scenario.
      Each execution is divided into three phases: extraction, decomposition, and evaluation.
      The extraction step is equal for all scenarios, as it is based on the same input data.
      The second step, decomposition, is the most time-consuming step, as it involves the iterative process of identifying the services.